zero88/robotframework-excel/README.md

 ## Introduction

 Robotframework-excel is a Robot Framework Library that provides keywords to allow opening, reading, writing and saving Excel files.
-The Robotframework-excel leverages two other python libraries [xlutils](https://pypi.python.org/pypi/xlutils/2.0.0) and [natsort](https://pypi.python.org/pypi/natsort/5.2.0).
-Xlutils installs [xlrd](https://pypi.python.org/pypi/xlrd) that reads data from an Excel file and [xlwt](https://pypi.python.org/pypi/xlwt) that can write to an Excel file.

-- Information about Robotframework-excel keywords can be found on the [ExcelRobot-Keyword Documentation](https://zero-88.github.io/robotframework-excel/docs/ExcelRobot-KeywordDocumentation.html) page.
+- Information about Robotframework-excel keywords can be found on the [ExcelRobot-Keyword Documentation](https://zero-88.github.io/robotframework-excel/docs/ExcelRobot.html) page.
 - Information about working with Excel files in Python can be found on the [Python Excel](http://www.python-excel.org/) page.
-- Useful pdf for practical use with Excel files [here](http://www.simplistix.co.uk/presentations/python-excel.pdf).

 ## Requirements

 - Python >= 2.7 | Python >= 3.3
 - Robot Framework >= 3.0
 - xlutils 2.0.0.
 Access the downloads [here](https://pypi.python.org/pypi/xlutils/1.7.1), or use pip install xlutils.
+  - [xlrd](https://pypi.python.org/pypi/xlrd) that reads data from an Excel file
+  - [xlwt](https://pypi.python.org/pypi/xlwt) that can write to an Excel file.
+- XlsxWriter 1.0.2
 - natsort 5.2.0.
 Access the downloads [here](https://pypi.python.org/pypi/natsort/5.2.0), or use pip install natsort.
+- enum34 1.1.6

 ## Installation